 Water is essential to human life and the health of the environment; its quality and quantity are closely linked and the health of one is often an indicator of the health of the other.
 Water quality is commonly defined by its physical, chemical, biological and aesthetic characteristics.
 A healthy environment is one in which the water quality supports a rich and varied community of organisms and protects public health.
 Many of the actions associated with this goal focus on regulatory measures to ensure proper protection of all water resources in the City: groundwater, surface water, resources used for public consumption and those used for wildlife and plant habitat.
-In addition to adjusting or creating regulatory measures for water protection, there is also a focus on reducing water use through potential tiered water pricing structures and educational campaigns for both residents and business owners and increasing opportunities for reuse through gray water recycling.
+In addition to adjusting or creating regulatory measures for water protection, there is also a focus on reducing water use through potential tiered water pricing structures and educational campaigns for both residents and business owners, considering addition of wells for watering our parks and fields, and increasing opportunities for reuse through gray water recycling.